 Reinforcing this is the fact that UK judge Birss has just ruled against Apple stating that the Samsung products Apple states are infringing its own are “uncool”.
 Interestingly, the judge has gone further and ruled that Apple has to clearly state on its UK website store that Samsung is not copying its products.

-Coupled with the recent iPad 4G debacle and the fact it was not 4G in Australia, The UK and other territories, it would seem Apple’s judgement since Steve Job’s passing has been seriously bad.
+Coupled with the recent iPad 4G debacle it would seem Apple’s judgement since Steve Job’s passing has been seriously bad.
 Albeit, it was Jobs who launched the ‘Thermo Nuclear’ option before he passed away and so perhaps Apple is just carrying on his will.
-Even so, the stupidity of starting this patent war must surely be beginning to hurt the once renowned brand.
+Even so, the stupidity of starting war must surely be beginning to hurt the once renowned brand.

 All in all, it could be reasonably stated that as far as missteps go this is a pretty dire one for Apple, its brand and quest for mobile OS world dominance.
 The net effect is that people are now educated enough to realise that they do not need to be locked into the Apple “uncool” fanboi ecosystem and there are viable and in many cases much better alternative solutions in the market.